 These days, it’s rare for a business to lack a security system.
 Employers install video surveillance to curb criminal activity, whether it’s internal (like equipment theft) or from unexpected external threats.

-Security cameras came a long way from the old analog CCTV cameras.
-There’s quite a menu of features to choose from, including selecting a system with audio recording.
 What are the benefits and rules governing audio surveillance cameras?
 Here’s what you need to know.

 Do Security Cameras Have Audio?